 We believe the more you know about funerals, the more comfortable you’ll be with the process.
-That’s why we’ve put together this list of commonly used funeral terms.
-Simply enter a word in the search bar below or use the alphabetical list.
-If you can’t find the term you’re looking for, give us a call and we’ll be happy to help you.
+That’s why we’ve compiled this list of commonly used funeral terms.
+Enter a word in the search bar below or use the alphabetical list.
+If you can’t find the term you’re looking for, call us, and we’ll be happy to help you.

 - Aerial ScatteringA form of scattering ashes that involves the use of planes, hot air balloons, or other airborne devices to disperse the cremated ashes while in active flight.